 Determine Your Budget

 First, consider how much you can afford to buy a home.
-It would help if you always looked for properties below your budget because some other upfront costs also like the stamp duty. Â To determine your budget, you can use the debt-to-income ratio.
-It is recommended that to keep your total debt-to-income ratio under 36%, and your mortgage debt should not exceed 28% of your monthly income.
+It would help if you always looked for properties below your budget because of other upfront costs, like the stamp duty.
+To determine your budget, you can use the debt-to-income ratio.
+Keeping your total debt-to-income balance under 36% is recommended, and your mortgage debt should not exceed 28% of your monthly income.

 Finding the Right Mortgage